Survival probability of the Grover walk on the ladder graph: No additional dark state

 for any $\ket{g}\in \mathbb{C}^V$ and $e\in E$, where $h(e)$ is the head of the arc $e\in E$.
 It is sufficient to consider the case (4) with all loops, in this case $\mathrm{deg}(u)=3$ for any $u$ since the graph is 3-regular.
 Then, to show the non-existence of additional dark states, it is enough to show that $T$ has no eigenvectors whose supports are included in $V\setminus \delta V$.
 We proceed by contradiction.
 Assume there is such an eigenvector $f\in \mathbb{C}^V$, i.e. the relation $Tf=\mu f$ holds for some $\mu\in(-1,1)$.
 Since $f$ is not supported at $\delta V$ it holds that

 This leads us to

 which implies $f(2L-2)=f(2L-3)=0$.
 In the same way,

 which implies $f(2L-4)=f(2L-5)=0$.
 Using it recursively, it holds that $f(2k)=f(2k-1)=0$ for any $k=1,\dots,L$, and $f(0)=0$.
 Then we have $f=0$, which is a contradiction.
 We conclude that there are no additional dark eigenstates except types (a)--(d).
+Hence, the orthogonal projectors derived in Sections \ref{sec:3} and \ref{sec:4} describe the whole dark subspace of the Grover walk on the ladder graph.